 The course is in Roundhay Park, Leeds.
 The course is 2000m (2K) long.
 This has been accurately measured by us with a professional measuring wheel.
-The course is run entirely on grass.
+The course is run entirely on tarmac paths in summer and on grass in winter.
 Some sections of the course may accumulate mud, leaves and puddles after rain.
 Marshals will be located along the course.

 The course will be marshalled so that juniors will be in sight of a marshal at all times.

 Please remember that the parkrun uses shared paths.
 Please give way to other park users.
 This won't slow you down and will help ensure the overall success of the event.

 Please, wherever possible walk, jog, cycle or use public transport when attending the event.
 If you do have to drive, please consider car-sharing to reduce our impact on both the environment and other park users.
 Please also watch out for other park users when arriving and leaving.
 Parking may be limited so try to arrive early.

 junior parkrun rules and guidelines

 Roundhay junior parkrun is a fun, free event organised by volunteers for the benefit of everyone.
 To make the event as safe as possible, participants, spectators and volunteers are asked to take note of the following rules and guidelines: